fyrox-book/fyrox-book.github.io/src/fyrox/scripting/script.md

 scene file.
 - `Reflect` implements compile-time reflection that provides a way to iterate over script fields, set their values, find fields by their paths, etc.
-- `Inspect` provides meta-data for fields in your script, it allows the editor to "see" what's inside your structures, "print" this information in the Inspector.
 - `Debug` - provides debugging functionality, it is mostly for the editor to let it print stuff into the console.
 - `Clone` - makes your structure clone-able, since we can clone objects, we also want the script instance to be cloned.